 ‘To get you to the island.’

-‘Thank you for everything.
+‘Thank you.
 I don’t even know your name.’